-Leah Tubbs was reared by Craig & Harriette Smiley in Birmingham, AL, the birthplace of the Civil Rights Movement.
+Leah Tubbs (she, her) was reared by Craig & Harriette Smiley in Birmingham, AL, the birthplace of the Civil Rights Movement.
 Being the child of two educators, her parents exposed her to museums, theatre, and live music.
-She saw the Alabama Ballet’s production of The Nutcracker as a three year old and began dancing after seeing the only African American female dancer in the company that had almond hued skin and black natural hair just like her.
+She saw the Alabama Ballet’s production of The Nutcracker as a three year old and began dancing after seeing the only African American female dancer in the company that had almond-hued skin and black natural hair just like hers.
 Her technical and artistic foundation was honed as a Dance major at Alabama School of Fine Arts (ASFA) and the University of Alabama at Tuscaloosa.
 She transitioned from a student into a professional artist working with Dayton Contemporary Dance Second Company (DCdC2), Cleveland Contemporary Dance Theatre (CCDT), Lula Washington Dance Theatre, Project 21 Dance, Louise Reichlin & Dancers, Donna Sternberg and Dancers, Jazz Ain’t Dead, and The Zifadanz Group.

 As Leah worked as a dance artist, she was inspired to share her love for dance with others as a teaching artist and arts educator.
 She has exposed people of all ages and levels to the admiration of dance at private and public schools, dance schools, non-profit dance organizations, and summer dance intensives such as Jeraldyn’s School of the Dance (the official school of DCDC and DCdC2), Young Audiences of Greater Cleveland, Lula Washington Dance School, Alabama School of Fine Arts (ASFA), Tapestry Dance Company and Academy, and Joffrey Ballet School.
 She currently edifies budding movers as a teaching artist at Pentacle and Cultured Movement, Inc. As an arts educator, she finds joy in creating dance curriculum for educational institutions such as Texas Empowerment Academy, Mt.
 Pleasant Christian Academy International, & Ifetayo Cultural Arts Academy, Inc.